 The diagram below shows how the data divide can be replaced with a zone of insight:

-If your business is looking for answers to questions that reside within the data divide, then a multidomain MDM solution will shine a light on data insights that can move your business to the next level.
+If your business is looking for answers to questions that reside within the data divide, then a multidomain master data management solution will shine a light on data insights that can move your business to the next level.